productiveme/node-deployment/README.md

 ### 2. Setup Wordpress Multisite / Network

-Rename and update `wp-config.php` as normal from `wp-config-sample.php`.
+Remember to generate and apply new keys and salt for the cookies from https://api.wordpress.org/secret-key/1.1/salt/

 **TODO:** Add extra notes on how to setup MySQL RDS and connection strings